Topic2-Gene-Regulation-Immune-Cells/B-cells-Team1/README.md

 Each stage is governed by a distinct constellation of transcription factors and epigenetic modifications, creating unique accessibility and expression signatures that underpin B-cell specification, activation, and long-term immunity.

 ## Data & Recources
+The original RNA and ATAC data are in our '/data' folder
+- 'mmc2.xlsx'
+- 'ImmGenATAC18_AllORsInfo.csv'

-Our coverted tables in csv-format can be found in this Heibox link: https://heibox.uni-heidelberg.de/d/8eb927e475024eb3ae66/
+The remaining original datasets can be found in this Heibox link: https://heibox.uni-heidelberg.de/d/8eb927e475024eb3ae66/

-They can also be accesed in '/data':
-- '1.ATAC-Seq data.CSV'
-- '2.RNA-Seq data.CSV'
-- 'ATAC_QCmatric.CSV'
-- 'ATAC_QCmatric_ReadStatistics.CSV'

 ## Overview of our analytical workflow
 - **Exploratory Data Analysis**: Correlation heatmaps, distribution plots, outlier detection